wxsd-sales/video-matrix-macro/README.md

 }
 ```

-Use this templete to configure your own layout:
+Use this template to configure your own layout:

 ```javascript
 {